luchete80/WeldFormFEM/DEVLOG.md

 20240606 - Begining to Add VTU export
 20240607 - Begining to add reading from LSDyna file.
 20240610 - Added Beam example -Not working-
+         - Added Plastic Strain Output for not hardening rule